Building an Online Community and Why It’s Vital To Your Digital Strategy

 The outlook isn’t all doom and gloom.
 Out of the ashes of chaos there will be opportunities for savvy media buyers.
 Since buying media at scale is virtually impossible for any organization to do effectively and efficiently, there will be a lot of opportunities to find alpha in the digital media marketplace.
 There will be tremendous opportunities for boutique, specialty agencies/consulting firms to continue their growth by providing expertise across all of the platforms necessary to manage an ad tech stack at scale.
 Brands are already beginning to seek out these niche experts to exploit the opportunities in all of the nooks and crannies of the digital media ecosystem.

 As Google plans to phase out 3rd party cookies in Chrome by 2022, there are a lot of unknowns that need to be sorted out in the next two years.
-With little in the way of answers for how retargeting, conversion tracking, attribution, and 3rd party data targeting will work (if at all) one thing is certain: paid video ads will play a significant role in the post-cookie era.
+With little in the way of answers for how retargeting, conversion tracking, attribution, and 3rd party data targeting will work (if at all) one thing is certain: paid digital video ads will play a significant role in the post-cookie era.

 For starters, video has already been increasing in popularity.
 Every month 85% of Americans connected to the internet watch streamed video.
 By 2022 82% of all internet traffic will be from video.
 This will mark an increase of 15x from 2017.
 The massive expansion of digital video content has already attracted marketers, but the end of cookie tracking will only increase the rush into paid video for one big reason: log-in data.